xiaoqixian/rustvm/README.md

 ### Function Object

-#### Frame Stack
+#### Frame

 When we call a function, we actually enter a new local environment, this environment essentially has no differences with the environment in which the function is called.

-We call such an environment as a frame, and all frames are stored in a stack.
-When we call a function, we make a frame and push it into the stack.
-When we return from a function, we pop a frame from the stack.
+We call such an environment as a frame, when we call a function, we create a frame and enter it.
+Also, we need to store the frame that calls the new frame, so we can know which frame to return to when exit from the current frame.

 A frame should contain the following members:

 - stack: for operations
 - loop stack: for setting up loops
-- consts: vector, storing constants
-- names: vector\<string\>
-- locals: HashMap, key: string pointer, value: variable pointer.
+- locals: `HashMap`, key: string pointer, value: variable pointer.
-- codes: CodeObject of the function
+- codes: `CodeObject` of the function
 - pc: program counter
+- sender: `Box<Frame>`, the frame that called this frame.

+#### Function Object

+As we already have `CodeObject`, why would we need a `FunctionObject` type?

+That's because a function has many dynamic information like parameters.
+These can't be stored in bytecodes, so we need to dynamically pass them in.

+When we run into the `MAKE_FUNCTION` operation code, we just connect the function name with the function's bytecodes.
+The actual `FuntionObject` and the new frame are not created until with the `CALL_FUNCTION` operation code.